-Description of the methodology used to assign internal capital and credit limits for counterparty credit exposures, including the methods (a)to assign those limits to exposures to central counterparties Counterparty Credit Risk ('CCR') is defined as the risk that a counterparty may default before completing the settlement of the transaction.
+(a) Description of the methodology used to assign internal capital and credit limits for counterparty credit exposures, including the methods to assign those limits to exposures to central counterparties

+Counterparty credit risk ('CCR') is defined as the risk that a counterparty may default before completing the settlement of the transaction.
 An economic loss might occur if the transaction has a positive economic value at the time of default.
 Use of derivatives within the Group is limited to hedging balance-sheet positions and, to a lesser extent, to satisfy customer requests (for example, for foreign exchange hedging).
 The Treasury unit is responsible for the internal management of such instruments.

-The Group enters into Over-the-Counter ('OTC') derivative transactions, typically, to manage the Group's own risk.
+The Group enters into Over the Counter ('OTC') derivative transactions, typically, to manage the Group's own risk.
 Prior to entering any OTC derivative transaction, the Treasury unit must seek approval from the Risk Management Department for suitable limits against the counterparty.
-Details of CCR exposure as of 31 December 2022 are provided in tables EU CCR1 and EU CCR3 below.
-Counterparty Credit Risk is monitored through the setting up of counterparty limits to capture the position and settlement risks associated with forward and other derivative instruments.
+Details of CCR exposure as of 31 December 2023 are provided in tables EU CCR1 and EU CCR3 below.

+Counterparty credit risk is monitored through the setting up of counterparty limits to capture the position and settlement risks associated with forward and other derivative instruments.
 Credit limits to capture counterparty credit risk are requested by either the Treasury team or by Relationship Managers dependent on the counterparty in question.
 Such requests are assessed by the Risk Management Department thorough review of the counterparties' creditworthiness (in line with the credit review process) and approved within the authorities delegated by the Board to the Board Credit Committee.
 The Group has in place operational procedures to mitigate these risks.
-Counterparty credit risk is assigned a capital charge using the mark-to-market method, based on the residual maturities of the contracts.
-The Group calculates the capital requirements for counterparty credit risk under Pillar 1 using the 'mark-to-market' model, based on the residual maturities of the contracts in line with the approach as laid down in Article 274 of the CRR. (b) Description of policies related to guarantees and other credit risk mitigants, such as the policies for securing collateral and establishing credit reserves The Group has limited exposure to counterparty credit risk and engages with top tier banks when engaging in derivative transactions.
+Counterparty credit risk is assigned a capital charge using the original exposure method, based on the residual maturities of the contracts.

+The Group calculates the capital requirements for counterparty credit risk under Pillar I using the 'original exposure' model, based on the residual maturities of the contracts in line with the approach as laid down in Article 274 of the CRR.

+(b) Description of policies related to guarantees and other credit risk mitigants, such as the policies for securing collateral and establishing credit reserves

+The Group has limited exposure to counterparty credit risk and engages with top tier banks when engaging in derivative transactions.
 Credit limits must be in place for the specific counterparty to a derivative transaction and exposure against these limits is monitored by both the Treasury department and Risk function.
+The Group does not hold collateral in relation to such instruments and as a result EU CCR5 is not being disclosed.

-Where collateral must be provided by either party, legal agreements are drafted and reviewed by the Group's inhouse legal team to ensure enforceability. (c) Description of policies with respect to Wrong-Way risk as defined in Article 291 of the CRR Given the Group's limited derivatives activity, where much of the activity is to protect the Group against risks in its funding or liquidity structure, the Group believes its wrong-way risk is minimal and has no internal policies covering this risk type. (d) Any other risk management objectives and relevant policies related to CCR There are no other risk management objectives and policies in relation to CCR, other than the ones mentioned earlier. (e) The amount of collateral the institution would have to provide if its credit rating was downgraded The Group's provision of collateral to third parties is mainly limited to arrangements with a contractual maturity generally not exceeding 12months.
+(c) Description of policies with respect to Wrong-Way risk as defined in Article 291 of the CRR

+Given the Group's limited derivatives activity, where much of the activity is to protect the Group against risks in its funding or liquidity structure, the Group believes its wrong-way risk is minimal and has no internal policies covering this risk type.

+(d) Any other risk management objectives and relevant policies related to CCR

+There are no other risk management objectives and policies in relation to CCR, other than the ones mentioned earlier.

+(e) The amount of collateral the institution would have to provide if its credit rating was downgraded

+The Group's provision of collateral to third parties is mainly limited to arrangements with a contractual maturity generally not exceeding 12months.
 Given the short nature of such transactions, the Group does not expect a material change to its collateral value as a result of a downgrade.

+The Group did not make use of any liquidity assistance from the Central Bank of Malta during year under review.